dashingsoft/pyarmor/docs/man.rst

---advanced-mode <0,1>           Disable or enable advanced  mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script --package-runtime <0,1,2>       Save the runtime files as a package or not
+--advanced-mode <0,1>           Disable or enable advanced  mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1,2>       Save the runtime files as a package or not

 **DESCRIPTION**